tangrams/tangram-tutorial/src/Assets/markdown/tiles.md

 ### A simple map using vector tiles

-With that in mind let's take a look at a simple map we can build with the Mapzen Vector Tile service:
+With that in mind let's take a look at a simple map we can build with the Mapzen Vector Tile service and see how simple it is to obtain the data we need to color oceans:

 [section]

 How did we get the earth and water layer?

 TODO: talk about OSM layers stuff we're feeding

+### A reminder about order

+Remember that layer order matters when we're styling a map.
+Take a look at what happens if we revert the water and earth layer orders.
+If we place the earth layer (order 1) on top of the water layer (order 0) then we wouldn't get any landlocked bodies of water like lakes and rivers!

 [section]